-To see what changes were made to the data dictionary, use the Inquire to File Entries or Print File Entries option and identify the DD AUDIT file (#.6) as the file of choice.
-The Data Dictionaries Being Audited option is just used to display a list of data dictionaries being audited; it does not include the changes made to audited data dictionaries.
+To see what changes were made to a specific file's data dictionary, use the Inquire to File Entries or Print File Entries option and identify the DD AUDIT file (#.6) as the file of choice.
+To see all changes made to data dictionaries during a period of time use the Show Past Changes to DDs option.

-Figure 210 is an example of how to identify the changes made to a data dictionary:
+Figure 225 is an example of how to identify the changes made to a data dictionary:

-Figure 210: Auditing-Choosing to review a Data Dictionary Audit
+Figure 225: Auditing-Choosing to review a Data Dictionary Audit